ingram1107/zettel-notes/lit/@Takanori2020.md

 referred by the term Employment Ice Age Generation (就職氷河期世代, Shuushoku Hyougaki Sedai) and Lost Generation (失われた世代, Ushinawareta Sedai).

+# Their Situation

 During the Employment Ice Age, the talent, and job search ratio dropped below 0.60, accompanied by a sharp rise of unemployment rate to higher than 5%.
 It especially hit hard against young male employees as their unemployment rate reached 11.6% which is the highest since 1968.
 This resulted in a drastic increase of freeter (フリーター, Furita, describe a group of people especially the youth who don't seek for a stable employment and instead work as a part-time when in need) and part-timers population.
-The loosing of the Temporary Staffing Services Law (労働者派遣法, Roudousha Dekenho) after the review in 1996 and 2004, meaning more corporates are able to hire great proportion of part-timers in order to reduce their manpower costs, resulted in large amount of workers who otherwise qualified for a full time employment, get employed as a part-timer instead.
+The loosening of the Temporary Staffing Services Law (労働者派遣法, Roudousha Dekenho) after the review in 1996 and 2004, especially the loosing of manufacturing sector, meaning more corporates are able to hire great proportion of part-timers in order to reduce their manpower costs, resulted in large amount of workers who otherwise qualified for a full time employment, get employed as a part-timer instead.
 From 1999 to 2019, the percentage of part-timers in the total female and male workforces had increased from 39.8% to 56.2% and 11.1% to 22.4% respectively.
 Note on the differences between the female and male statistics.
 Peculiarly, a great amount of workers aged between 15 and 24 years old work as a part-timer regardless of their gender, which could be seen from the data provided by the author (45.2% to 57.1% for female, 33.7% to 47.6% for male).

 Now coming back to the differences between the female and male statistics.
 When we see the overall picture of the workforce in Japan, there were 9.16 million